yuliu-clarkson/ee418-github-lab/README.md

 # github-moodle-lab
 This repository is the base repository that students will fork and use for the Github lab.

-It contains a single PHP file Hello.php, which is an example that students will debug and write pull requests during the lab.
+It contains a single PHP file Hello.php.
+Students will find problems in this file and write pull requests for the solution during the lab.